Rahulola/grabHouse/README.md

   b. for updating that into listview
   c. for cancel

-  but because i don't have database knowledge till now so its little difficult to me to do it right now.
-Right now im not able to design the functioning of update button. but im learning more and more bymyself and passinate about to do work in that field.
+but because i don't have database knowledge till now so its little difficult for me to do that part right now. but im learning more and more by myself and passinate about to do work in that field.
+I need a opportunity so that i can for with an fastgrowing comapny and enhance my knowledge.